rhadamanthe/host-grabber-pp/docs/en/hosts-definition.md

 As an example, if the URL pattern identified a link to *my-image-host*, then Host Grabber follows the link and downloads the page.
 It then analyzes it to extract the information.
 Here, the link is found by searching an image whose HTML class is the one given in the search pattern.
-All the elements with the specified class will be downloaded.
+All the **img** elements with the specified class will be downloaded.

 **Reference syntax:** `Class: the html class` (case-insensitive)
 **Example:** many web image hosts.